By Ivy / Last update October 19, 2022

 Prompt

 Step 3.
-Tick SSD Alignment to accelerate the writing and reading speed of the SSD and extend its lifespan.
+Tick SSD Alignment to accelerate the SSD disk performance and extend its lifespan (if it is).
 Then, click Start Clone to perform Windows 10 move system reserved partition.
-And you will be asked to upgrade to the full version of AOMEI Backupper Professional to launch the cloning process, because System Clone is not available in the trial version.
+You will be asked to upgrade to the full version of AOMEI Backupper Professional if you are using the trial version.

 Move System Reserved Partition to Another Drive

-Except for System Clone in AOMEI Backupper, you still can use "System Backup" and "System Restore" to move system reserved partition to different drive.
-By this way, you're doing a double workload - backup system to external hard drive and then restore to a different drive.
-And it requires an extra drive to store backup image temporarily.
+Except for System Clone in AOMEI Backupper, you still can use "System Backup" and "System Restore" to move system reserved partition to a different drive.
+Prepare another drive to receive OS and system reserved partition and backup them if you don't have a copy of your system partition.

 System Backup